serkan-erol/Set-CPU-Affinity-for-Rome-2/README.md

     If you launch the app first, it can not find the game at initial check (since you did not launch it, yet).
 Then, waits for a minute before checking again.
     Option 2: Put the shortcut in `shell:startup`.
 So, it launches when Windows starts.
 As long as it is running, you do not have to worry about `Set Affinity`
     Though, an always open CMD window may annoy you!
-    You do not have to keep it open at all time.
+    You do not have to keep it open at all times.
 As soon as you see the message "Set affinity for Rome2 (PID: -PID for current instance of Rome2-) at -Date and Time-"
     you can close the window/exit the app and your settings are changed, your current session is ready to play.
 You just need to launch the app next time you launch the game, as well.

 Where is the .exe:
-    You can find it in: Set-CPU-Affinity-for-Rome-2/bin/Release/net9.0/win-x64/publish
+    You can find it in: /bin/Release/net9.0/win-x64/publish
     It is self contained, meaning you do not have to download .NET Runtime to make it work.
 Everything is included.
 That is why the .exe of such a simple program takes ~70 MBs.

 Enjoy!